loopbackio/loopback-next/docs/site/migration/models/mixins.md

 In LoopBack 4, it is also easy and is accomplished by using a mixin class factory function.

-## LoopBack 3 Approach To Creating A Model Property Mixin
+## Creating a Property Mixin

+This section covers the approach that LoopBack 3 and LoopBack 4 can use to add a property to a model via a mixin.

+### LoopBack 3 Approach

 In LoopBack 3, a developer is able to create a model property mixin by: